Creating a private image

 Viewing your private images

 To view your gallery of private images, go to Image Creator.
 Here you can create a new private image and manage your existing private images.
-In the regular image gallery, your private images are labeled as private images and have a name that begins with your Minimus ID.
+Private images are labeled as private images and have a name that begins with your Minimus ID.

 Editing a private image